 Nonetheless, more still needs to be done.
 The European elections showed us how important the environmental and social issues are for citizens today.
 A comprehensive and inclusive plan at European level, a Green New Deal for Europe, is needed in order to involve all levels of government to make the Sustainable Development Goals a reality.

-Together with the Young European Socialists (YES) and the Party of European Socialists, the PES Group in the European Committee of the Regions will organise the first of its “Progressive Labs”, an initiative destined to bring together local and regional progressive authorities, civil society organisations and citizens.
+Together with the Young European Socialists (YES) and the Party of European Socialists, the PES Group in the European Committee of the Regions organised the first of its “Progressive Labs”, an initiative destined to bring together local and regional progressive authorities, civil society organisations and citizens.
 This would allow the fostering of best practices exchanges, the connection with a new generation of progressive leaders and the putting forward of new ideas to build a more sustainable Europe from the ground up.
-Sanchia Alasia, Member of the PES Group in the European Committee of the Regions, Councillor for Barking & Dagenham (United Kingdom), Brando Benifei, Member of the European Parliament (Italy), Jo Leinen, former Member of the European Parliament and of the PES Group in the European Committee of the Regions (Germany), Sara Tavares da Costa, Vice-President of the Young European Socialists (Austria), and Kata Tüttő, Member of the PES Group in the European Committee of the Regions, Councillor from Budapest (Hungary), will be sharing their experiences at local level and innovative ideas to tackle the climate crisis.
-Sanchia Alasia will moderate.
+Sanchia Alasia, Member of the PES Group in the European Committee of the Regions, Councillor for Barking & Dagenham (United Kingdom), Brando Benifei, Member of the European Parliament (Italy), Jo Leinen, former Member of the European Parliament and of the PES Group in the European Committee of the Regions (Germany), Sara Tavares da Costa, Vice-President of the Young European Socialists (Austria), and Kata Tüttő, Member of the PES Group in the European Committee of the Regions, Councillor from Budapest (Hungary), shared their experiences at local level and innovative ideas to tackle the climate crisis.
+Sanchia Alasia moderated.

 Photo credit: Unsplash / Markus Spiske